 Ready to stop watching TV in a parka?
 Let’s dive in.

-How to heat a large old house—Common challenges with heating an older house
+How to heat a large old house: Common challenges with heating older houses

 If your windows are a big part of the problem, it doesn’t necessarily mean you have to replace them.

 But—surprise!—windows usually aren’t the primary culprit.
-In fact, there are plenty of other reasons your house could be cold (and you’ve likely personally encountered them if you own an old home).
+Actually, your house could be cold for plenty of other reasons (and you’ve likely personally encountered them if you own an older home).

 Something else to note, too: If your windows are a big part of the problem, it doesn’t necessarily mean you have to replace them.
-In fact, you probably shouldn’t!
-In many cases, a better option is to air seal your windows with a technique called weather stripping.
-(You might be able to get this done at no upfront cost.)
+In fact, you probably don’t have to!

 Old houses are full of holes, gaps, and crevices that cold air can slip through.
 These aren’t gaps that are easy to see, but they’re there nevertheless—and they can make your house feel absolutely freezing inside.